 Friday morning in Atenas, Alajuela, Costa Rica, invariably means a stroll past the stands of la feria agricultura.
-The vendors sell locally grown produce, as well as chickens, eggs, cheeses, meats, baked goods, coffee, tamales and much more.
-Their stands form a double ‘L’ along two sides of a mildly neglected park with an exercise area for the marching band of the neighboring school, as well as a basket ball court and permanently installed round picnic tables with their curved stone benches.
+The vendors sell locally grown produce, as well as chickens, eggs, cheeses, meats, fish, baked goods, coffee, tamales, yogurt, flowers and so much more, sometimes even underwear.
+Their stands form a double ‘L’ along two sides of a mildly neglected park with an exercise area for the marching band of the neighboring school, as well as a basketball court and permanently installed round picnic tables with their curved stone benches.
 The narrow central alley between the double rows of display tables is alive with an undulating aggregate of potential customers, enlivened even further by seller’s and buyer’s children darting in and out of gaps in the fluid space, chased by or chasing small dogs and the occasional cat.

 The object in my objective turned out to be a baby reptile, maybe four or five months old.
-It appears to be a member of the Iguanidae family, called a spiny-tailed black iguana, Ctenosaura similis, Gray, 1831.
+It appeared to be a member of the Iguanidae family, called a spiny-tailed black iguana, Ctenosaura similis, Gray, 1831.
 This fellow was only about 6″ or 15 cm long snout to cloaca, followed by another six or seven inches of tail.
 Adults of the species can grow to 18 plus inches in body length, some may reach four feet overall, tail included.
 They are very fast runners, speeding along the ground on their hind legs.
 I read that they’ve been clocked at over 21 mph!
 When I took this picture, I had approached very slowly to a distance of about twenty feet.
 Iguanas have excellent vision, especially for motion and color.
 Needless to say, he soon spotted me, as I crept ever closer.
-First he threatened me with a rigidly extended tail, then he started extending his dewlap fold to appear bigger and more menacing.
+First, he threatened me with a rigidly extended tail, then he started extending his dewlap fold to appear bigger and more menacing.
 When I wasn’t impressed enough to run away, he stalked off in a huff.

 Using some conveniently positioned palms, I managed to sneak up on him again and even get a little closer.